jonozzz/nosest/README.rst

 License
 =======

-NoseST is distributed under the terms of the Apache License, Version 2.0.
+pytestST is distributed under the terms of the Apache License, Version 2.0.
 See docs/COPYING for more information.

 Credits
 =======

-NoseST has been created with the help of:
+pytestST has been created with the help of:

-- various testers and developers
+- various testers and developers in F5